GSA/site-scanning-documentation/pages/scan_statuses.md

 - **Connection refused** - When the headless browser loaded the Target URL, the site's server actively refused the connection request, blocking the scan engine.
 (ERR_CONNECTION_REFUSED; ECONNREFUSED)
 - **Connection reset** - For an unknown reason, a part of the connection request failed either at the browser, computer, network, or server level.
 (ERR_CONNECTION_RESET; ECONNRESET)
 - **DNS resolution error** - When the headless browser loaded the Target URL, the DNS request did not resolve (i.e. there's nothing at that URL accessible over the public internet).
 (ERR_NAME_NOT_RESOLVED; ENOTFOUND)
-- **Empty Response** - The website does not return any data (ERR_EMPTY_RESPONSE)
+- **Empty Response** - The website does not return any data.
+(ERR_EMPTY_RESPONSE)
-- **Evaluation Failed** - Puppeteer experienced an error while attempting to perform a scan (Evaluation failed)
+- **Evaluation Failed** - Puppeteer experienced an error while attempting to perform a scan.
+(Evaluation failed)
 - **Execution Context Destroyed** - Puppeteer experienced an error because the page it was scanning changed after the scan began, possibly due to further navigation.
 (Execution context was destroyed)
-- **HTTP2 Error** -
+- **HTTP2 Error** - Often the result of the website not supporting HTTP2 or an SSL configuration.
+(ERR_HTTP2_PROTOCOL_ERROR)
 - **Invalid SSL cert** - The Target URL's SSL certificate, used for HTTPS, is expired or not properly configured.
+(ERR_CERT_COMMON_NAME_INVALID; ERR_CERT_DATE_INVALID; ERR_BAD_SSL_CLIENT_AUTH_CERT; unable to verify the first certificate)
-- **Page Frame Not Ready** -
+- **Page Frame Not Ready** - Specific to the accessibility scans, this status indicates that page or an element did not finish loading and could not be scanned.
+(Page/Frame is not ready)
-- **SSL Version Cipher Mismatch** -
+- **SSL Version Cipher Mismatch** - Often the result of invalid or misconfigured SSL certificates.
+(ERR_SSL_VERSION_OR_CIPHER_MISMATCH)
 - **Timeout** - When the headless browser loaded the Target URL, the request timed out (i.e. there's something at that URL, but it never finished loading).
 (ERR_CONNECTION_TIMED_OUT; ETIMEDOUT)
 - **Too Many Redirects** - A misconfiguration of the server, page source, or third party services is causing an infinite redirect loop.
+This requires correction by the site owner.
 (ERR_TOO_MANY_REDIRECTS)
-  - This requires correction by the site owner.
 - **Unknown error** - An error occured that kept the scan from running successfully that is not one of the above.